intel/AI-Playground/docs/arc42/arc42_doc.md

     <td>Default AI Playground backend is required for other inference backends</td>
     <td>
-        The default inference backend historically has been the only backend and has been used to perform both: model inference as well huggingface repository interactions.
-When different inference backends had been introduced and generalized, this was not corrected.<br>
+        The default inference backend historically has been the only backend and has been used to perform both: model inference as well as huggingface repository interactions.
+When additional inference backends had been introduced and generalized, this was not corrected.<br>
         As other inference backends also rely on the downloading of models, the other services depend on the default backend.
     </td>